 Ontario Expands State of Emergency Orders Up Until July 15

-” As we gradually and safely reopen our economy, our frontline care providers can continue to rely on these emergency orders to better protect our seniors and most vulnerable citizens and provide the flexibility to put resources where theyre needed most,” said Premier Doug Ford.
-“We are hopeful that another extension of the Declaration of Emergency will not be needed as we see improvements in the public health trends and as people and businesses continue to act responsibly and adapt to the new environment.”
+” As we slowly and safely reopen our economy, our frontline care service providers can continue to depend on these emergency situation orders to better safeguard our seniors and a lot of susceptible citizens and provide the versatility to put resources where theyre needed most,” said Premier Doug Ford.
+“We are hopeful that another extension of the Declaration of Emergency will not be needed as we see improvements in the general public health trends and as services and individuals continue to act properly and adjust to the brand-new environment.”

 The post Ontario Extends State of Emergency Orders Until July 15 appeared first on Toronto Storeys.